demingfactor/storytellingsa/src/cms/pages/membership.md

 ### **Membership options**

 * **In person –** Attend a meeting and say you'd like to join.
 Bring cash to the meeting.
-* **Post -** Send your name and contact details with a cheque or money order made payable to **Storytelling Australia (SA) Inc,** and then send to:
+* **Post -** Send your name, address (for acknowlegemnt and receipt of fees) and contact details with a cheque or money order made payable to:
+      **Storytelling Australia (SA) Inc,** and then send to:

  **The Treasurer, Storytelling Australia (SA) Inc.  215 Angas Street, Adelaide SA 5000**